kumaeki/MyAZ400/Topic2.md

 You have a Microsoft ASP.NET Core web app in Azure that is accessed worldwide.

-You need to run a URL ping test once every 􀂦ve minutes and create an alert when the web app is unavailable from specific Azure regions.
+You need to run a URL ping test once every five minutes and create an alert when the web app is unavailable from specific Azure regions.
 The solution must minimize development time.

 What should you do?

-A. Create an Azure Monitor Availability metric and alert.
+-   [ ] A. Create an Azure Monitor Availability metric and alert.
-B. Create an Azure Application Insights availability test and alert.
+-   [ ] B. Create an Azure Application Insights availability test and alert.
-C. Write an Azure function and deploy the function to the specific regions.
+-   [ ] C. Write an Azure function and deploy the function to the specific regions.
-D. Create an Azure Service Health alert for the specific regions.
+-   [ ] D. Create an Azure Service Health alert for the specific regions.

 <details>
     <summary>answer</summary>